 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASU 2016-02") which amends various aspects of existing guidance for leases.
 ASU 2016-02 requires an entity to recognize assets and liabilities arising from a lease with terms greater than twelve months, along with additional qualitative and quantitative disclosures.
 ASU 2016-02 also requires the use of the modified retrospective method, which will require adjustment to all comparative periods presented.
-ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, with early adoption permitted.
-The Company is currently assessing the potential effects of these changes to its consolidated financial statements and is evaluating the timing of adoption.
+In March 2018, the FASB affirmed its proposed guidance by issuing ASU 2018-01, Leases (Topic 842): Targeted Improvements, which provides an additional transition method allowing an entity to apply the new lease accounting and disclosure requirements only for the year of adoption with the comparative periods continuing to be in accordance with current GAAP.
+In July 2018, the FASB issued ASU 2018-10, Codification Improvements to Topic 842, Leases, and ASU 2018-11, Leases (Topic 842): Targeted Improvements to amend and clarify the original guidance established in the new lease standard.
+ASU 2016-02, including all of its amendments, is effective for fiscal years beginning after December 15, 2018, with early adoption permitted.
+While the Company is still assessing the impact of the new standard, it expects the adoption of this standard will have a material effect on its consolidated balance sheets.
+The Company is evaluating the transition methods and will adopt this new standard in its fiscal year beginning July 1, 2019.